browser push notifications

 Last updated on

 Browsers are the gateway to the internet.
 In the pre-smartphone era, the browser was the only gateway.
-Today, with the proliferation of mobile applications, there are many avenues to access the internet.
+With 91% of the world population owning smartphones today and with the proliferation of mobile applications, there are many avenues to access the internet.
 Mobile apps make it easier to interact with digital tools and brands.
-One key piece of technology that mobile applications have is notifications.
+They allow a seamless experience tailored to the mobile device.
+The key piece of technology that mobile applications have is notifications.

 Notifications are essentially snippets of information placed prominently on the screen along with alerts to the user.
 They offer different avenues for engaging with an app's users.
 Marketers also rely on notifications to increase sales and brand visibility.

 Earlier browsers lacked notification technology, but it was later introduced with the Google Chrome version 42 update.
 Today, all mainstream browsers support notifications.
-Browser notifications are simply notifications that can be sent by web applications and websites.
-The messages are received by the user’s browser client.
-Browser notifications can be sent even when the particular website is not actively in use.
+A browser push notification is simply a notification that can be sent by web applications and websites.
+The messages are received by the user's browser client.
+Web push notifications can be sent even when the particular website is not actively in use.

-Browser notifications offer the same functionality as the notifications in mobile applications.
+Web push notifications offer the same functionality as the notifications in mobile applications.
 They can be sent to the mobile versions of popular browsers, too.
-Notifications to the web app and mobile app can be integrated such that notification messages are delivered to the device actively in use.
-Marketers can use browser notifications to:
+Notifications to the web app and mobile app can be integrated such that the web push notification messages are delivered to the device actively in use.
+Marketers love push notifications and commonly use browser notifications to:

 - Convert more users